 Day 2: Exploring Mount Etna

-Our second day on our tour of Sicily was a full day out to Mount Etna.
-The tour included a cable car ride with the jeep trek up to Mount Etna’s summit, at 2900 meters.
+Our second day on our 10-day trip to Sicily was a full day out to Mount Etna.
+The trip included a cable car ride with the jeep trek up to Mount Etna’s summit, at 2900 meters.

-While the weather forecast wasn’t good on that day, we were fortunate and managed to hit a deep blue sky thanks to the favourable strong wind.
+While the weather forecast wasn’t good that day, we were fortunate and hit a deep blue sky thanks to the favourable strong wind.
 After a 10 min cable car ride, we jumped onto a big jeep that drove up to the hills for a further 400mt.

 This is the highest point tourists are allowed.
 From there, a mountain guide walked with us for about 300 meters to a large crater.
 The view from the top was beautiful, and we could see the east coast of Sicily and the valley below.